REASONS FOR CHOOSING

 of Windsor students won awards for the best PhD theses in Canada (one in

 statistics and one in applied mathematics).
-The teaching profession (in high

-other special interest or ability.
-Our graduating students are also finding
+Our graduating students are finding

-other jobs which use their mathematics training.
+jobs which use their mathematics training.
 We have a number of our

-actuarial work, using their
+in actuarial work, using their

-- Many of our graduates are now teaching at major universities.
-Mei Ling HUANG (PhD
+- History of Success.
+Many of our graduates are now teaching at major universities.

 in Stat, Univ. of Windsor) is a professor at Brock University.
 Mohammed HAMDEN